nipafx/nipafx.dev/content/articles/2017-12-18-maven-on-java-9.md

 Another disadvantage is that the setup must be repeated for every developer on the project.

-[codefx_jms\_product title="Take the next step and build modules:"]

-## Applying Java 9 Flags To Maven Process {#applyingjava9flagstomavenprocess}
+## Applying Java 9 Flags To Maven Process

 If you're running your entire build process on Java 9, either by making it the default JDK or by using the `mavenrc` approach discussed above, you might run into [compatibility problems](java-9-migration-guide).
-Some Maven plugins use [internal APIs](https://blog.codefx.org/java/java-9-migration-guide/#Illegal-Access-To-Internal-APIs) or [depend on Java EE modules](https://blog.codefx.org/java/java-9-migration-guide/#Dependencies-On-Java-EE-Modules), so the JVM running them needs to be [launched with some command line flags](five-command-line-options-hack-java-module-system) like `--add-opens` or `--add-modules`.
+Some Maven plugins use [internal APIs](java-9-migration-guide#illegal-access-to-internal-apis) or [depend on Java EE modules](java-9-migration-guide#dependencies-on-java-ee-modules), so the JVM running them needs to be [launched with some command line flags](five-command-line-options-hack-java-module-system) like `--add-opens` or `--add-modules`.

 That's no problem if they can be forked into their own process and configured on the POM, but that is rarely implemented.
 In those cases they run in the Maven process, meaning Maven must be launched with the appropriate flags.